10 Best Home Remedies for Dry Cracked Feet

 Glycerine has always been an incredible solution to treat dry and cracked feet as Glycerin possesses both moisturizing as well as humectants properties.
 Not only it moistens the dry skin but also retains the moisture inside the skin for longer hours.
 To apply Glycerin:

 Does this sound strange?
-Have you ever thought about applying bananas to your
+Have you ever thought about applying bananas to your feet.
+Probably it sounds outlandish, yet, bananas are the best and most effective remedies to cure dry feet.

 8. Paraffin Wax